Jet cone radius dependence of $R_{AA}$ and $v_2$ at PbPb 5.02 TeV from JEWEL+$\rm T_RENTo$+v-USPhydro: Results

+We emphasize that the phenomenon is not exclusive to the hydrodynamic modifications and can be replicated in the default medium approach\footnote{For JEWEL 2.4.0 using the usual initial temperature parameter $T_i = 590 \, \rm MeV$, the inversion occurs around the 10-20\%, 40-50\% and 70-80\% centralities classes for, respectively, $R = 0.2$, $0.3$ and $0.4$.
+The effect becomes more noticeable the more peripheral the system is or lower $T_i$.} but it is \emph{accentuated} by media with characteristics that result in lower average number of interactions, such as \tv{} profiles, lower initial temperatures, or peripheral collisions.

-In Fig.\ \ref{fig:vn_ATLAS} we compare calculations of $v_2\left\{2\right\}(p_T)$ in 10-20\%, 20-40\%, 40-60\% centralities with ATLAS data.
+In Fig.\ \ref{fig:vn_ATLAS}, we compare calculations of $v_2\left\{2\right\}(p_T)$ in 10-20\%, 20-40\%, 40-60\% centralities with ATLAS $R = 0.2$ data, in addition to $R = 0.4$ results.
 Our simulations manage to reproduce the ATLAS measurements reasonably well for the most peripheral centrality across all $p_T$.
 Central and mid-central collisions are lower than data below $p_T \lesssim 150$ GeV but can reasonably reproduce $v_2\left\{2\right\}$ for $p_T \gtrsim 150 $ GeV.
-This observable does not display a strong dependence on our description of recoils.
+Both models display only a minor change when comparing the $R=0.2$ and $0.4$ curves.

+Regarding the impact of medium response, the jet-soft correlated elliptic flow displays a mild dependence on the description of recoils with increasing $R$, which is aligned with the expectation for small jets but contrasts with the $R_{AA}$ in Fig. \ref{fig:raa_ATLAS}.
+The addition of recoils implies in a lower or equivalent $v_2\left\{2\right\}$, except in the 40-60\% centrality, that was not observed in \cite{He:2022evt} and may be caused by the finer details of JEWEL recoil implementation, such as the no re-interaction of recoiling scattering centers after their removal from the medium or the lack of hydrodynamic propagation of their holes.

-In Fig.\ \ref{fig:v2v3cent} we now consider the integrated values of both $v_2\left\{2\right\}$ and $v_3\left\{2\right\}$ across centrality compared to the ATLAS data.
-In our simulations, we find that the event-by-event fluctuations lead to a finite, positive, but small $v_3\left\{2\right\} (\sim 0.005$) for central collisions when we run the model without recoils, similar to that found in ATLAS, and the calculations indicate a decreasing behavior as the systems become more peripheral.
-However, with recoils, the central collisions for $v_3\left\{2\right\}$ are consistent with zero but peripheral collisions have a very tiny positive ($\sim 0.003$) value.
-Statistical errors are large on $v_3\left\{2\right\}$ such that a very large number of hydrodynamic events and jets on top of hydrodynamic backgrounds are required for this observable.
-The integrated $v_2\left\{2\right\}$ does well compared to the most peripheral experimental data.
+In Fig.\ \ref{fig:v2v3cent}, we now consider the integrated values of both $v_2\left\{2\right\}$ and $v_3\left\{2\right\}$ across centrality compared to the ATLAS data.
+In our simulations, we find that the \emph{event-by-event fluctuations} lead to a finite, positive, but small $v_3\left\{2\right\} (\sim 0.003$) except for the most central data, in which the result is consistent with zero.
+The integrated $v_2\left\{2\right\}$ does well compared to the most central and the most peripheral experimental results, but fails to describe the experimental centrality dependence.
 For mid-central we obtain slightly lower values for both $v_2\left\{2\right\}$ and $v_3\left\{2\right\}$.
-We find that $v_2\left\{2\right\}$ generally does not depend strongly on the recoil assumptions.
-Generally, we find that simulations without recoils better describe the integrated $v_2\left\{2\right\}$ and $v_3\left\{2\right\}$ but the differences between the results with recoils and without recoils is small.
+Again, we find that these observables generally do not depend strongly on the recoil assumptions, as expected of $R = 0.2$ jets.